 Table 6.
-Instances of Non-Completion of Directly Observed Therapy among Patients Treated by Community Paramedics (Cumulative through First Quarter 2019)
+Instances of Non-Completion of Directly Observed Therapy among Patients Treated by Community Paramedics (Cumulative through Third Quarter 2020)

-Community Paramedic Patients TB Clinic Patients Number of Times Community Paramedic Could Not Complete Scheduled DOT 2 (0.04%) 1,000 (7.0%) Reasons Why Patient Did Not Complete Treatment One patient went out of town without making prior arrangements for the DOT.
+Community Paramedic Patients TB Clinic Patients Percentage of Times a Scheduled DOT was Not Completed 0.04% 6.7% Reasons Why Patient Did Not Complete Treatment One patient went out of town without making prior arrangements for the DOT.
 The other was not home at the scheduled time and did not respond to phone calls in a timely manner.
 Most missed doses occur on holidays and weekends, when the TB clinic was closed and CHWs were not available to treat patients outside the clinic.

 There was a small increase in adherence to the prescribed TB medication schedule when community paramedics administered DOT instead of CHWs, but we cannot estimate the effect of increased adherence in this range in the United States.
-If the project substantially increased adherence among hard-to-reach patients, the project may have increased the number of patients in Ventura treated successfully for TB and, thus, reduced medical and public health expenditures associated with public health investigations to identify, test, and treat close contacts of people who did not complete treatment.
+If the project substantially increased adherence among hard-to-reach patients, the project may have increased the number of patients in Ventura treated successfully for TB and, thus, reduced medical and public health expenditures associated with public health investigations to identify, test and treat close contacts of people who did not complete treatment.
 The project also reduced the need for CHWs to travel long distances to provide DOT, increasing their availability to complete other tasks.